 - A NAT gateway supports bursts of up to 10 Gbps of bandwidth.

-- For more than 10 Gbps bursts requirement, the workload can be distributed by splitting the resources into multiple subnets, and creating a NAT gateway in each subnet.
+- For over 10 Gbps bursts requirement, the workload can be distributed by splitting the resources into multiple subnets, and creating a NAT gateway in each subnet

 - NAT gateway is associated with One Elastic IP address which cannot be disassociated after it’s creation.